James Madison Dukes football: Early history (1972–1998)

-Just five years after (then) Madison College had become a coeducational institution, the Dukes fielded their first football team.
+Just five years after (then) Madison College had officially become a coeducational institution, (Note: The school had admitted its first male day students in 1946, but the Virginia government did not officially recognize its coeducational status until 1966.) the Dukes fielded their first football team.
 Football was the brainchild of Dr. Ronald Carrier, Madison's president at the time, who was attempting to change the psychology of the campus away from an all-women's teachers college.
 The first game took place on October 7, 1972, against Shepherd College's junior varsity team at Harrisonburg High School.
 The team consisted of a few dozen walk-ons and was coached by 30-year-old Challace McMillin.

 In 1975, the Dukes had their first undefeated season and won the Virginia College Athletic Association title.
 Two players, Madison Hall of Fame quarterback Les Branich and offensive guard Jeff Adams, played in both the Dukes' only winless season in 1972 and its only undefeated season in 1975.

 For the 1980 season, Madison made the jump from NCAA Division III to NCAA Division I-AA where they played as an Independent through 1992.
 After twelve seasons the Dukes would join the Yankee Conference, which would become the Atlantic 10 Conference in 1997, then finally CAA Football, the legally separate football league operated by the all-sports Colonial Athletic Association (since renamed the Coastal Athletic Association), in 2007.